te6695/LibraryWebAPI/README.md

 This project is a **RESTful backend service** for a library management system, built using **ASP.NET Core**.
 It provides endpoints for managing books, borrowers, and loan transactions.

 ## Team/Contributors
-Please fill in the names, IDs, and contributions of your team members below:

 | Name | ID | Contribution |
 |------|----|-------------|